 What to focus your attention on once in the pose

 As I mentioned in the instructions, alignment is key in this posture.
-We want to work with the intelligence of the body, stacking one bone structure on top of the other, so that there is very little weight that needs to be supported only through muscle strength.
-Of course, the legs are very active, and the abdomen is working to keep everything together and in position, but once I get the proper alignment, the pose demands very little effort to maintain, which gives you the possibility to stay for a longer time in it, and get as many benefits as you can.
+We want to work with the intelligence of the body, stacking one bone structure on top of the other, so there is very little weight needing to be supported only through muscle strength.
+Of course, the legs are very active, and the abdomen is working to keep everything together and in position.
+However, once I get the proper alignment, the pose demands very little effort to maintain, which gives you the possibility to stay for a longer time and get as many benefits as you can.

 Breath, as in every yoga posture, is the indicator that the pose is properly performed and can be kept.
 Look for any place of tension, and bring in the breathe, releasing that tension by creating space within that area.
 Feel the breathe into your chest, expanding your ribs as you inhale, than releasing a bit as you exhale, but looking to keep more and more of that expansion everytime, as if you were inflating a big balloon instead your chest, which would even eventually expand through it.

 How to get out of the pose

 When you start to feel like the breath isn’t moving as freely, it’s time to come down.
 Shoulder stand is a great inversion most teachers recommend adding to your regular practice, so don’t worry, you’ll have time to practice it more and more.
 I believe it’s best to take our time to build a strong practice of shoulder stand instead of rushing into the pose and hurting ourselves, so do come out when you feel like you had enough.
 Eventually, we want to be able to practice shoulder stand for at least three to five minutes to get all the inner benefits on the organs, but you’l get there, no need to rush.